aodn/animaltracking-fathom-upload/README.md

 ./animatracking
 ```

+You will be asked to log in with your Australian Animal Acoustic Telemetry Database credentials, then to drag and drop the ZIP file to uplaod.

 ### If you are using Windows, double click on `animaltracking.exe` that you've just downloaded.

 Note: you might be warned about the `.exe` file, click "Keep/Run anyway" or "Continue".